 At the end of the day, what our services offer is a peace of mind.

 One comment I get often when I tell people I’m an eviction expert is, “I can’t believe you throw families out on the street.”
 We’re not a bad business.
 We do everything legally.
 There are times when landlords and property managers don’t know the law and we have to educate them on tenant/landlord rights, but if you come into the business of owning property and deciding to rent it out not knowing the business, then you’re going to get into some trouble.

 What are key landlord and renters’ rights that people should know?

-Landlords have the right to enter a unit by giving a two-hour notice to tenants with the date and time that they will be entering.
+Landlords have the right to enter a unit by giving a 24-hour notice to tenants with the date and time that they will be entering.
 If the tenant does not allow access to the unit, that’s grounds for termination of the lease.
 After an eviction takes place and the tenant is locked out of the unit by the constable and a locksmith, you have to hold onto their items for 30 days.
 During those 30 days, you may charge and collect the reasonable and actual costs of inventory, moving and storage before releasing the property to the tenant.